Chapter One of the Story of Rick and Marla’s Wedding Aboard the

 Previous to the Pre-nup confusion, Marla had already been

 battle shocked.
-I was a little stronger than her, but very tense from the
+I was a little stronger than her, but

-always-difficult task of writing my studio’s Newsletter.
-However the 30
+always-difficult task of writing my studio’s Newsletters

-days of back and forth arguing with my own attorney over this document drove
+days of back and forth arguing with my own attorney over this document

-me nuts with frustration.
 Now as we signed the document just four days

 before the wedding, I joined Marla at the breaking point.
 We were both